 Back to re-stringing — hopefully finally!

-Just ordered some more beans, so keep checking for more stories.
+Checking for more stories?
 Just finishing a kidney bean necklace!

 More about the Christmas beans.